rsnobles/website-template/README.md

 2) Browse to a file that you would like edit.
 3) Enter edit mode by pressing the **Pen** icon.
 4) Enter blog content in [Markdown syntax](https://help.github.com/en/articles/basic-writing-and-formatting-syntax).
 Use the preview tab to preview your changes.
 5) Commit your changes by pressing the **Commit changes** button on bottom of the page.
+On your commit messages, use `fix:` prefix for fixes (see [version control](DEVELOPMENT.md#version-control) for more information).
 6) If required, upload images for you blog post by pressing the **Upload files** button on top of the page.
-Remember to commit your images by pressing the **Commit changes** button on bottom of the page.
+Remember to commit your images by pressing the **Commit changes** button on bottom of the page, and use the `fix:` prefix on your commit message.

 ### Preview and release changes